pubware/plugin/README.md

 # 🔌 plugin

-The abstract `Plugin` class for creating plugins.
+The abstract `Plugin` class provides a variety of utility methods and lifecycle hooks for creating plugins.
 From publishing `npm` packages, pushing changes to `git` repositories, to integrating with services like GitHub, Slack, or DoorDash, plugins can be created for a wide range of functionalities.
-The `Plugin` class provides a variety of utility methods and lifecycle hooks that integrate directly with [packpub](https://github.com/packpub/packpub).

 ### 🔥 Features